GabrielMoreau/uvmat-doc/help/README.md

 This structure can be extracted by the menu bar command *[Export/field in work space]*, then typing the Matlab command `>> Data_uvmat`.
 It contains the current input field as a substructure _Data_uvmat.Field_.

-This field has a specific organisation, mirroring the structure of NetCDF files (see [#a7-Netcdffilesandget_field section 7]).
+This field has a specific organisation, mirroring the structure of NetCDF files (see [section 7](#7-netcdf-files-and-the-gui-get-field)).
 The field is described by a set of (single or multidimensional) data arrays, called the _variables_.
 The _dimensions_ of these arrays have names, in order to identify correspondance between different arrays.
 For instance the arrays representing the velocity components U and V must have the same dimensions.